ReDI-School/nrw-html-and-css/lesson21/index.md

 ## 6. Opacity

 Opacity is used to specify how transparent an element should be.
-The default value of `opacity` is 1, where there is no transparency.
+The default value of `opacity` is `1`, where there is no transparency.
-0 is completely transparent.
+`0` means completely transparent.

 Take note that opacity applies to not just the background of an element.
 It also applies to the content of the element like text.
 So, you have to be careful when using it on elements with text (e.g `p`), as the text may become difficult to read.